DavidAriOstenfeldt/project_website/content/_index.md

 ## [Explainer Notebook](explainer-notebook.html)
-The notebook containing all code used for the copmletion of this project can be seen [here](explainer-notebook.html).
+The notebook containing all code used for the completion of this project can be seen [here](explainer-notebook.html).

 ## Math formula